Ahmadrezadl/legendary-chess/README.md

   - **Phoenix (P)**: Moves like a queen.
 If captured, it rebirths once the tile it was captured on becomes empty. ( Phoenix can be permanently killed by the enemy archer and the enemy phoenix.)
   - **King (K)**: Moves 1 square in any direction.
 The game ends if the king is captured.
-  - **Pawn (P)**: Moves 1 in any direction, or 2 squares forward if there are no pieces directly in front of it.
+  - **Pawn (p)**: Moves 1 in any direction, or 2 squares forward if there are no pieces directly in front of it.
 Can attack diagonal

 - **No Check or Mate**: The game focuses on strategic placement and elimination rather than traditional check and mate.